Current legislation related to safe haven baby boxes in the United States. Carry-over dates listed when applicable.

 - January 13, 2025: 1st reading in House; Referred to Speake’s Desk

-- January 17, 2025: Referred to House Early Children and Human Services Committee
+- January 17, 2025: Referred to House Early Childhood and Human Services Committee

 SOUTH CAROLINA

-HB3113 Summary: Amends the South Carolina Safe Haven law to authorze the use of “newborn safety devices located at fire stations, hospitals, law enforcement agencies.
-Adds 911 option ro call for anonymous pick-up.
+HB3113 Summary: Amends the South Carolina Safe Haven law to authorize installation of “newborn safety devices located at fire stations, hospitals, law enforcement agencies.
+Adds 911 option to call for anonymous pick-up.
 Age Limit: 60 days or less.
-State Appropriation: No. ICWA Protecations: No. OBC Access: Restgricted.
+State Appropriation: No. ICWA Protections: No. OBC Access: Restricted.
 Court order only.

 Sponsor: Rep Chandra Dillard (D)